 MassPSC will focus its resources on:

-MassPSC will sponsor and support well-written EPR legislation and policies at the state level.
+Legislation and Advocacy MassPSC will sponsor and support well-written EPR legislation and policies at the state level.
 Regular updates will be posted on this page to help guide municipal leaders on action steps.